-Supplementing an internal analysis should always be an analysis of the external environment and Porter's 5 Forces is a great tool to help you achieve this.
+Complementing an internal analysis should always be an analysis of the external environment, and Porter's Five Forces is a great tool to help you achieve this.

-Porter's 5 forces framework performs an external scan and helps you get a picture of the current market your organization is playing in by answering questions such as - why does my industry look the way it does today?
-What forces beyond competition shape my industry?
-Where can I find a position amongst my competitors that is profitable and difficult to replicate?
+Porter's Five Forces framework performs an external scan and helps you get a picture of the current market your organization is playing in by answering questions such as:

 With the answer to the above questions, you'll be able to start drafting a strategy to ensure your organization can find a profitable position in the industry.

 👉 Grab your free Porter’s 5 Forces template to implement this framework!

 We might sound repetitive, but external analysis tools are critical to your strategic analysis.

 The environment your organization operates in will heavily impact your organization's success.
 PESTEL analysis is one of the best external analysis tools you can use due to its broad nature.